BAJAJ FINSERV DIRECT LIMITED

 Step 5: Allotment and Credit of Shares

 Post application, rights shares are allotted and credited to the demat account.
+Once credited, these shares become eligible for trading on the exchanges, similar to how shares are made available after an IPO listing.
 If the application is rejected or not fully allotted, the refund is processed.

 How to Trade Rights Entitlements